 Southwest Airlines Fare Sale Pricing

 Remember, Southwest fare sales can also be combined with the Southwest Companion Pass.
-If you are wondering how you can fly 2-for-1 with the Southwest Companion Pass, right now all three Southwest personal cards are offering 75,000 Rapid Reward points as their welcome offer.
+If you are wondering how you can fly 2-for-1 with the Southwest Companion Pass, right now all three Southwest personal cards are offering increased offers as their welcome offer.
 This is a huge increased offer for these three cards and the points earned even count towards qualifying for the Companion Pass.
 This is a great way to get a jump start on earning the pass.
-I’ve personally have had the Companion Pass for going on 12 years and have saved tens of thousands of dollars on travel.
+I’ve personally have had the Companion Pass for going on 13 years and have saved tens of thousands of dollars on travel.

 I actually found many routes offering decently low fares, so definitely do not delay.
 I love that I can book Southwest flights now with my points and cancel later with no fees if need be.